Fincer/dxvk-wine-autobuilder/README.md

 - `--no-dxvk` = Do not compile or install DXVK

+- `--no-d9vk` = Do not compile or install D9VK

 - `--no-pol` = Do not update current user's PlayOnLinux Wine prefixes

 ### Force/Lock package versions

-You can force/lock specific Wine, Wine Staging, DXVK, meson & glslang versions.
+You can force/lock specific Wine, Wine Staging, DXVK, D9VK, meson & glslang versions.

 There are two switches for that: Set a specific **1)** _commit_ **2)** _git branch_ you want to use